STAT545-UBC-hw-2019-20/stat545-hw-jgubc/README.md

 | Exercise 2 | R Markdown for Gapminder exploration |
 | Exercise 3 | R Markdown presentation slides       |

-Note - You can navigate further for more information by clicking on the highlighted (blue colored) keywords.

 ## Introduction